Here are some fun and yummy dishes Dave and I cooked up in the kitchen over this long winter. Here's a great tune to accompany this blog entry:

 pizza @ 450 deg F or hotter until nice and done

-Julia Pizza Sauce Recipe
+Julia Pizza Sauce Recipe1/2 cup minced onions

 2 tbsp olive oil